hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     `security_group_id`.

 -   `shutdown_behavior` (string) - Automatically terminate instances on shutdown
-    incase packer exits ungracefully.
+    in case Packer exits ungracefully.
 Possible values are "stop" and "terminate", default is `stop`.

 -   `skip_region_validation` (boolean) - Set to true if you want to skip